zapata-engineering/orquestra-core/docs/guides/circuit_runners.rst

 General Circuit Runner Information
 ==================================

-The function of a circuit runner is to send instructions to quantum hardware or to a simulator.
-Since there are various types of quantum hardware and simulators, different sets of instructions needs to be written and it can become complex.
-The :class:`CircuitRunner <orquestra.quantum.api.circuit_runner.CircuitRunner>` interface is an abstraction of object capable of running quantum circuit.
+The purpose of a circuit runner is to send instructions to quantum hardware or to a simulator.
+Since there are various types of quantum hardware and simulators, different sets of instructions need to be written and it can become complex.
+The :class:`CircuitRunner <orquestra.quantum.api.circuit_runner.CircuitRunner>` interface is an abstraction of object capable of running quantum circuits.
 For simulators capable of computing whole wavefunction, even richer abstraction :class:`WavefunctionSimulator <orquestra.quantum.api.wavefunction_simulator.WavefunctionSimulator>` is available.
 Different implementations of :class:`CircuitRunner` are (on the interface level) interchangeable, and thus the user can write their code in a hardware/simulator independent way.
 Therefore, executing code on various devices becomes easier and more manageable.

 CircuitRunner and WavefunctionSimulator
 ---------------------------------------